solynx-dev/homelab/README.md

 # My Homelab Setup
-This is my config backup + sharing setup.
+This is my current configuration / setup.
 This will continue to be updated.
+This is a work in progress so please be patient as i add to it over the next little bit.

+If you see issues or want to point out mistakes or typos please let me know via Issues.
+I am new to GitHub (building repos) but im learning so suggestions and help is wanted.
+Thank you.

 # Navigation
 - [Apps](/apps/)